b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 ComboBox
 --------

+Refer to the :ref:`UI Element Function page <UI_elements_func>` to AddItems to the ComboBox list

 ItemText
 ^^^^^^^^

 **Type:**

 ..  topic:: Description

 	This label attribute is used to

 ..  note:: Not yet tested

     ui.ComboBox({ 'ID': 'combo_1',  'ItemText': 'test' })
+	win.Find("combo_1").AddItems(["Blue","Cyan","Green","Yellow","Red","Pink","Purple","Fuchsia","Rose","Lavender","Sky","Mint","Lemon","Sand","Cocoa","Cream"])

 Editable
 ^^^^^^^^

-**Type:**bool
+**Type:** bool

 ..  topic:: Description

-	This label attribute is used to
+	This attribute is used to allow users to add items to the ComboBox

-..  note:: Not yet tested
+	Note that those items are not added permanently to the ComboBox list.

+..  code-block:: python

-    ui.ComboBox({ 'ID': 'combo_1',  'Editable': "" })
+    ui.ComboBox({ 'ID': 'combo_1',  'Editable': True })

 CurrentIndex